0:00

 There are three ways to create Discord timestamps, from least to most efficient: manually making them, using Discord bots, and using websites.

-First, let’s look at how you would send a timestamp if you had the Unix time code ready.
+First, let's see how to send a timestamp when you already have the Unix time code.

-A timestamp can be broken down into three parts: the timestamp determinant, Unix time, and the style:
+Every timestamp has three parts: the timestamp marker, Unix time, and the style:

 • Timestamp determinant (red)